Garzweiler surface mine: The open-pit mine

 The mine is located west of Grevenbroich and exploitation is progressing towards Erkelenz.
 Mining was originally limited to the 66 km2 Garzweiler I area located east of the A 44 motorway.
-Mining in the 48 km2 Garzweiler II area started in 2006 and it will take until around 2045 to fully exploit both sectors.
+Mining in the 48 km2 Garzweiler II area started in 2006 and is estimated to take until around 2045 to fully exploit both sectors.
 The lignite is used for power generation at nearby power plants such as Neurath and Niederaußem.
+In 2015, 1500 protesters took part in civil disobedience against the mine on the basis that it is Europe’s biggest source of CO2 emissions.
+Around 1000 people entered the coal mine and all of the diggers in its pit were brought to a standstill.

 It is not yet known what effect the plan to phase out all coal-fired power plants in Germany by 2038 will have on the Garzweiler lignite mine system.

 Traffic

-The A 44 and A 61 motorways that crossed the planned mine area were also affected.
+The A 44 and A 61 motorways that crossed the planned mine area were affected as well.
 The A 44 was closed in 2005, dismantled in 2006 and traffic rerouted to the widened A 61 and A 46 motorways.
-In 2017, as the mine expanded to the west, the A 61 was closed with traffic diverted onto a stretch of newly built A 44 to the east of its original route.
+In 2017, as the mine expanded to the west, the A 61 was closed with traffic diverted onto a stretch of newly built A 44n to the east of its original route.
+As of January 2023, there will be no restoration of previous traffic infrastructure efficiency as stated before, as the part of A 61 which served as connection between two major motorway junctions (Mönchengladbach-Wanlo and Jackerath, respectively) won't be rebuilt after mining efforts are set to come to an end in 2030.

 Displacement of people

 In the early 1980s, it is estimated that more than 30,000 people had to be moved for the Garzweiler mine.
 These people had to leave their houses and move.
-Plans for Garzweiler II required that 12 more towns would have to be removed, with around 12,000 more people relocated.
-This has caused many controversies where people protested to save their homes.
+Plans for Garzweiler II required that 12 more towns would have to be removed, with around 12,000 more people being relocated.
+This has caused many controversies, resulting in residents protesting to save the respective towns from demolition.